KEY ESSAY WRITING SKILLS

 3. It should come from later in the text than the first bit of evidence;

-4. It should be written in such a way that it continues your paragraph in a natural way.
+4. It should be written in such a way that it continues your paragraph in a natural way, with some kind of linking phrase before the evidence.

 Let’s look at some examples to help make all of this clearer.